“Simply put, he is the Renaissance man of Charleston” – Art Mag.

 Q. What are you most passionate about?

 A. My music.
-I also love leading poetry workshops for kids.
-Honestly, though, the high I receive from creating music is unmatched.
+I also love leading poetry workshops for students.
+But music is number one.